 There are no additional trail fees once the parking fee is paid at the entrance gate.
 USNWC parking fee is $6 daily (oversized vehicles $18) or $50 for an annual parking pass.
-The 2018 Annual Parking Pass is valid through December 31st, 2018.
+Annual Parking Passes are valid through December 31st.
 Parking passes are available for purchase on-site or online.

 Do you rent bikes?

 Bike and helmet rentals are included in the Annual Pass, Day Pass, and Single Activity Pass.
 Please refer to the pass descriptions to find out which pass is right for you.

 May I bring my dog on the trails?